Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Systems of Fixpoint Equations over Complete Lattices

 \section{Systems of Fixpoint Equations over Complete Lattices}

-In the paper we deal with systems of (fixpoint) equations over some complete lattice, where, for each equation one can be interested either in the least or in the greatest solution.
-We define systems, their solutions and we provide some examples that will be used as running examples in the paper.
+We deal with systems of (fixpoint) equations over some complete lattice, where, for each equation one can be interested either in the least or in the greatest solution.
+We define systems, their solutions and we provide some examples that will be used as running examples.

-\todoRi{RC: Monotonicity is defined for functions $f: L \to L$, but then it is required for functions $f: L^m \to L$ in Definition 3.1.\\ \ \\ P: In def.
-2.4 we said that $L^n$ is with pointwise order, maybe just recalling this in def.
-3.1 is enough.
-DONE}